-Magnolia Health collaborates with network providers to build useful, understandable, and relevant analyses, and reporting tools to improve care and compliance with practice guidelines.
+Magnolia Health collaborates with network providers to build useful, understandable, and relevant analyses, and reporting tools to improve the network's cultural responsiveness to member preference, care, and compliance with practice guidelines.
 These analyses are delivered in a timely manner in order to support member outreach and engagement.
-This collaborative effort helps to establish the foundation for practitioner and provider acceptance of results, leading to continuous quality improvement activities that yield performance improvements.
+This collaborative effort helps to establish the foundation for practitioner and provider acceptance of results, leading to continuous quality and CLAS improvement activities that yield performance improvements and reduces outcome disparities.